-Review I filmed it on my handy cam the Radiant battery charger joule thief positive input runs to a coper rectangle Circiutboard, sitting on my desk to act as a radiant energy receaver.
+Review I filmed it on my handy cam the Radiant battery charger joule thief positive input runs to a copper rectangle Circuit board, sitting on my desk to act as a radiant energy receiver.

 The negative input has the a23 energizer Sitting on it so its negative is on the wire and as I hold my right hand finger On top of the battery the output with the 2200uf electrolytic 50 volts Capacitor which was shorted out to zero charges up and the multimeter set to 200 millivolts range readings climb past the 50 millivolts range.

 My next planned radiant joule thief battery Charger will be used with it to try push the millivolts past the 1 volts rangeusing both radiant joule thief battery Chargers at the same time, I virtually have 2 antennas the copper board and Myself.

 With my radiant joule thief battery charger Left sitting on my desk over night with the battery not being used, it had Generated a total charge of 152.1 millivolts all by itself

 Last night I noticed the milli volts was Climbing by itself so I left it and just found out when I turned the multimeter On its charge was then 152.1 millivolts.
 Its nowhere near what I want but ill Work on it anyhow.